Probate Handling Every Case as if it were our own

 Call us at (386) 200-6547 or contact us online today to schedule your FREE initial consultation.

-Do I Need an Attorney for Probate in Florida?
+Do You Need Legal Assistance for Probate in Florida?

 Yes, in many cases an attorney is required for probate in Florida.
 In cases where it is not required, it is highly recommended.
 There are two situations in Florida where an attorney is not required: